Wellington Shire Council's vision is for happy people, healthy environment and thriving communities.

 1300 366 244Wellington Shire Council identifies land affected by flooding, and plans for and manages the potential coastal impacts of climate change.

-In terms of existing areas subject to flooding, the Land Subject to Inundation Overlay and Floodway Overlay are currently applied to flood prone land in the municipality through the Wellington Planning Scheme.
-You can determine if either of these Overlays currently affect your land by generating a free Planning Property Report.
+In terms of existing areas subject to flooding, the Land Subject to Inundation Overlay and Floodway Overlay are currently applied to flood prone land in the municipality through mapping contained within the Wellington Planning Scheme.
+You can determine if either of these Overlays currently affect your land by generating a free Planning Property Report through the state government’s Department of Transport and Planning.

-The WGCMA provides referral advice to Council on individual Planning Permit applications, which will typically result in matters such as specified heights of building floor levels on any approved Planning Permit.
+The WGCMA provides referral advice to Council on individual Planning Permit applications, which will typically result in matters such as specified heights of building floor levels on any approved Planning Permit and associated plans.

 Prior to lodging a Planning Permit application (and/or purchasing land), free flood advice can be obtained directly from the WGCMA website.

-In response to this information, when coastal development is approved Council will typically require the Planning Permit holder to prepare a Climate Change Response Plan (CCRP).
-When a condition of a planning permit requires a CCRP to be prepared, the attached guidelines should be used as a reference.
+In response to this information, when coastal development is approved Council may require the Planning Permit holder to prepare a Climate Change Response Plan (CCRP).
+When a condition of a planning permit requires a CCRP to be prepared, the guidelines (below) should be used as a reference for its preparation.

-Upon completion of the CCRP, Council will endorse the CCRP and require it be complied with on an ongoing basis via a Section 173 agreement under the Planning and Environment Act 1987.
-CCRP's have been used by Council since 2008, initially in the Honeysuckles and more recently in other low lying areas subject to potential climate change risks.
+Upon the satisfactory completion of the CCRP, Council will endorse the CCRP and require it to be complied with on an ongoing basis via a Section 173 Agreement under the Planning and Environment Act 1987.